 storing your stuff

 You will have a cubby at camp to store your stuff.
-You are encouraged to leave your spare set of clothes, closed toe shoes, and your water bottle in your cubby for the week.
+You are encouraged to leave your spare set of clothes, closed toe shoes, and your water bottle in your cubby if you are attending a week-long camp.

 things not to bring to camp